 The number of study placements in the first subject-specific semester (Fachsemester) in the undergraduate programs at Freie Universität is listed under Courses of Studies, in the section containing key information and details regarding the specific program.
 Please also see the admissions regulations of Freie Universität Berlin (appropriate official publication).

 Applicants with German prior educational qualifications (applicants with a German Abitur certificate, including from recognized German schools abroad) are required to apply directly to the Admissions Office of Freie Universität if they wish to apply for the first subject-specific semester (Fachsemester) in almost all academic programs at Freie Universität.
 Exception: pharmacy and veterinary medicine are the only programs at Freie Universität Berlin whose first-semester placements are currently allocated by "hochschulstart.de" (formerly ZVS, in German) in Dortmund.

 The programs in medicine and dentistry are no longer allocated to Freie Universität itself, but rather to Charité Universitätsmedizin Berlin (a joint institution of Freie Universität Berlin and Humboldt-Universität zu Berlin).

-Applicants with foreign higher education entrance qualifications (from EU, non-EU countries, and stateless) are required to apply for academic programs at Freie Universität via Arbeits- und Servicestelle für internationale Studienbewerbungen e.V., also called "uni-assist", in Berlin.
+Applicants with foreign higher education entrance qualifications (regardless of nationality) are required to apply for academic programs at Freie Universität via Arbeits- und Servicestelle für internationale Studienbewerbungen e.V., also called "uni-assist", in Berlin.
 The exception applies here as well: For pharmacy and veterinary medicine, EU nationals and applicants from Iceland, Liechtenstein, and Norway apply via "hochschulstart.de" (in German) in Dortmund.